 PROVIDED THAT, without the consent of a majority of the members of the Corporation, the amount of any single borrowing or indebtedness of the Corporation shall not exceed $20,000.00 and the term of any such single borrowing or indebtedness shall not exceed one (1) year.

+Bylaw Number 3

+Refunds- add a section about the policy on refunds from our board website )

+Refund policy - Standard administration fee is $50 before September 1st, before October 15th $100+$50 and before December 1st 50% of registration + $50.
+Requests for refunds will not be accepted after November 30th.

+If there is a shutdown of hockey for any reason such as health protocols, The determination of refunds will be discussed between the GLHA and all associations prior to the end of the season.
+We will determine the best action to take regarding any lost ice time once the lockdown is over.
+Fees will be returned based on the city providing refunds to the association for lost ice time.

 *To be PASSED by the Directors of the Corporation this March 24.2021 (April 12,2022 (45 prior to agm) by Video Conferencing. (remove)

 The foregoing Bylaw was confirmed by a majority of members of the Corporation entitled to vote at the annual meeting of the Corporation.
 Entitled to be voted at the Annual 2020 General Meeting.